SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic_Prometheus_Base_Component.md

 ## How to Use

-Data is pushed to this driver by an element using the **Generic Prometheus Collector** driver, which means that no data traffic will be seen in the **Stream Viewer**.
+Data is pushed to this connector by an element using the **Generic Prometheus Collector** connector, which means that no data traffic will be seen in the **Stream Viewer**.

 The parameter name determines in which parameter the data will be placed.
-The idea of this driver is that new drivers are created based on it, and these kinds of destination data parameters are added to them.
+The idea of this connector is that new connectors are created based on it, and these kinds of destination data parameters are added to them.
 For more information about the format, refer to the Notes section below.

-A number of parameters in the driver are used for the correct functioning of the driver and must not be removed.
+A number of parameters in the connector are used for the correct functioning of the connector and must not be removed.
 It is clearly indicated in the comments that these should not be removed or modified.
-There are also some example parameters present to demonstrate the structure; these can be removed when a new driver is created.
+There are also some example parameters present to demonstrate the structure; these can be removed when a new connector is created.

 ### Configuration

-The parameters on the **Configuration** page are needed for the driver to function correctly.
+The parameters on the **Configuration** page are needed for the connector to function correctly.
 Do not remove these.

 If the destination parameter is a table column, these rows will be added automatically, but they will not be removed by default.
 With the **Remove Old Rows After** parameter, you can configure after how much time a row will be removed if no new data has arrived for this row.